pranavramsatish-collab/PSG-TECH-Mess-Menu/README.md

 `--accent-ink` for accent-coloured text on the page, `--on-accent` for text on top of a turmeric fill.
 Collapsing those into one token is how you get white text on yellow.

+## Signing in

+Google, through Supabase Auth. `supabase.js` is served from this repo rather than a CDN on purpose: sign-in gates the whole app, so a script the browser cannot fetch would mean a blank page instead of a cached menu.
+Same origin also means the service worker caches it with the rest of the shell.

+The project URL and the publishable key are in `index.html` and are meant to be public — they are protected by Row Level Security, not by being hidden.
+The `service_role` key must never appear here.

+Your name comes from Google.
+Your roll number does not, so it is asked for once and stored in the account's own metadata, which is why you don't retype it on a laptop.

+Someone who has signed in before still gets the cached menu with no signal.
+Someone who never has is told why, rather than shown a button that cannot work.

 ## Backend

 Ratings and reports currently POST to a FastAPI service on Render, which writes to